 Download the resulting export file and open it in a spreadsheet editor.

 Edit the file removing the columns whose contents will not need to be updated.

-It may also be a good idea to keep the columns price and stockLevel - so that you have information about the product’s base price and quantity in stock close at hand.
-You can safely remove the rest of the columns.
+It may also be a good idea to keep the columns price and stockLevel - so that you have information about the product's base price and quantity in stock close at hand.
+Then, you can safely remove the rest of the columns.

 Now, if you look at the line of SKU 10000000094, you should see something like the following: